aubreyskinner/CIDM6395-Spring2025/Assignment1/README.md

 * Comfortable with basic SQL, but need to refine complex query-building

 ### Python
 <b>Sources Consulted:</b> I have taken action towards gaining proficiency and completed the DataCamp course Finance Fundamentals in Python.
-A certificate can be viewed [here}(currentcertificate.pdf)
+A certificate can be viewed [here](currentcertificate.pdf)

 ### Market Basket Analysis